 With the potential that additive manufacturing offers, aerospace is a key industry which has already taken advantage of the technology and is expected to do so to an even greater degree moving forward.

-Aerospace additive manufacturing offers huge advantages in the creation of components, with the ability to not just shorten the design process, but also to form shapes which were previously not possible with conventional methods.
+The process offers huge advantages in the creation of Aerospace components, with the ability to not just shorten the design process, but also to form shapes which were previously not possible with conventional methods.

 Many companies in the aerospace industry are already using additive manufacturing in an increasing number of their designs.
 Here’s a look at their applications and the advantages offered in the field.